MinaProtocol/mina/docs/specs/consensus/README.md

 ## 6.4 Getting the tip

-**WIP**

 For a joining peer to discover the head of the current chain it MUST not only obtain the `tip`, but also the `min(k, tip.height - 1)`-th block back from the tip.
 For the latter the peer MUST check the block's *proof of finality*.

-Peers perform the proof of finality check by verifying a zero-knowledge proof.
+Peers perform the proof of finality check by verifying two zero-knowledge proofs, one for the `tip` and one for the `root`, and a Merkle proof for the chain of protocol state hashes between them.
 Details about this are presented in the `Verification Specification`.